SeldonIO/seldon-core/docs/source/contents/getting-started/kubernetes-installation/security/azure-event-hub-sasl.md

 See quota information [here](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-quotas#basic-vs-standard-vs-premium-vs-dedicated-tiers).
 ```

+## Prerequisites

+To start you will need to have an Azure Event Hub Namespace.
+You can create one following Azure quickstart [docs](https://learn.microsoft.com/en-gb/azure/event-hubs/event-hubs-create).
+Note that you do not need to create an Event Hub (topics) as Core v2 will require all the topics it needs automatically.

 ## Create API Keys

 To connect to Azure Event Hub provided Kafka API you need to obtain: